nutechsoftware/alarmdecoder-smartthings/README.md

 17. Input the API key you generated from [https://alarmdecoder.local/api/](https://alarmdecoder.local/api/)
 18. Input the alarm code you'd like to use to arm/disarm your panel.
 19. Select your panel type.
-20. Zone switches may be configured to turn themselves on and off when a zone is faulted.
-For example, specifying zone 7 for Zonetracker Switch #1 would trip that switch whenever zone 7 is faulted.
+20. Zone sensors may be configured to open and close themselves when a zone is faulted.
+For example, specifying zone 7 for Zonetracker Sensor #1 would trip that sensor whenever zone 7 is faulted.

 ## Known Issues